fuzziqersoftware/newserv/README.md

 If you're using an older AMD64 Mac, you're running Linux, or you just want to build newserv yourself, here's what you do:
 1. Make sure you have CMake and libevent installed. (`brew install cmake libevent` on macOS, `sudo apt-get install cmake libevent-dev` on most Linuxes)
 2. Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 3. Optionally, install resource_dasm (https://github.com/fuzziqersoftware/resource_dasm).
-This will enable newserv to run patches and load DOL files on PSO GC clients.
+This will enable newserv to send memory patches and load DOL files on PSO GC clients.
 PSO GC clients can play PSO normally on newserv without this.
 4. Run `cmake . && make` on the newserv directory.

 After building newserv or downloading a release, do this to set it up and use it:
 1. In the system/ directory, make a copy of config.example.json named config.json, and edit it appropriately.
 2. Run `./newserv` in the newserv directory.
 This will start the game server and run the interactive shell.
 You may need `sudo` if newserv's built-in DNS server is enabled.
 3. Use the interactive shell to add a license.
 Run `help` in the shell to see how to do this.
+4. If you plan to play PSO Blue Burst on newserv, set up the patch directory appropriately.
+See the "Client patch directories" section below.
-4. Set your client's network settings appropriately and start an online game.
+5. Set your client's network settings appropriately and start an online game.
 See the "Connecting local clients" or "Connecting remote clients" section to see how to get your game client to connect.

 ### Installing quests